What is Concordia known for?

 What if I have concerns about my son or daughter and I don’t know who to contact?

 Feel free to contact the dean of students if you have concerns about your son or daughter and would like assistance.
-These concerns might relate to any number of areas such as heath, academics, finances, mental health, personal issues or a combination of concerns.
+These concerns might relate to any number of areas such as health, academics, finances, mental health, personal issues or a combination of concerns.
 The Office of Student Development and Campus Life will either be able to assist you or put you in contact with the appropriate resource.
-Contact the dean of students at 218.299.3455 or email@example.com.
+Contact the dean of students at 218.299.3455 or firstname.lastname@example.org.